getgrav/grav-learn/pages/2/10.grav-premium/03.mailroom/20.cli/doc.md

 bin/plugin mailroom import:csv contacts.csv --list=newsletter --tag=october-import
 ```

-Imports a contact list in the foreground, deduplicating by address and honouring suppressions, and prints what it did.
+Imports a contact list in the foreground, deduplicating by address and honoring suppressions, and prints what it did.

 | Option | What it does |
 |---|---|